 Run your AR Report Every Week – Run the AR aging report and study what is happening.
 Pay particular attention to the aging of invoices.
 Work on the >90 days first, then >60 days, and then >30 days.
 Once a week, make some calls to the laggard,s and your cash flow will improve.

 Learn your Customer’s Pay Cycle – Many of your clients bill on different cycles.
 Once you know what they are, you can shoot the gap and make the call just before the bill is due.

-Hire a Quality Collection Agency for the Last Resort – There are always a few client’s that force you to use this method.
+Hire a Quality Collection Agency for the Last Resort – There are always a few clients that force you to use this method.
 This customer should immediately be put into the never-do-business again column.
-I have seem some very effective and respectful collection agencies that can collect on old receivables and keep your customer if you decide to do that.
+I have seen some very effective and respectful collection agencies that can collect on old receivables and keep your customers if you decide to do that.

 Cash Flow Strategies: Conclusion

 These are my top cash flow strategies for managing your accounts receivables.
 Your business does quality work, and you deserve to get paid on time for it.
 Please don’t shy away from collecting the cash that you have earned.

 I have many more ideas for your business in the blog section of my website.
 Click here and learn more.

 - Why Should I Read The 7 Habits of Highly Effective People? - November 30, 2023

 - Personal Productivity Wisdom from Brian Tracy’s Books - November 23, 2023